The Cañon City, Florence and Pueblo Students at their Christmas Gift Exchange party. (Courtesy Photo)

 Families also have a say in the student they host.
 Families can list their interests and if they have a country preference for an exchange student.
 ISE tries to place students that will fit well within the already established family routines and dynamics.

 Bergant’s exchange student Jovana, who has been in Cañon City for five months, said the experience has been great.

 Maggie Bergant’s children with Jovana from Montenegro.
 Jovana has lived with the family for six months and has become an older sister to Bergant’s three sons.
 (Courtesy Photo)

 “The best part has been meeting different cultures here and having this great opportunity to be with my host family,” Jovana said.
-“My host family takes me places, and shows me things, and teaches me about their lifestyle, which is so different from mine.”
+“My host family takes me places.
+They show me things, and teach me about their lifestyle.
+It is so different from mine.”